YOUR PICTURE GALLERY IS NOW LOADING...

 advantage resting with the populace of Pompeii, where the show was

 Finally, not to be forgotten are the human victims

-of Vesuvius' eruption: an estimated 2,000 of the city's 20,000 inhabitants.
-This
+of Vesuvius' eruption: an estimated two thousand of the city's 20,000

-in a near-perfect condition.
+and teeth - preserved in near-perfect condition.